Datamine/Project-Euler/README.md

 ## Further Notes

-There's no `requirements.txt` because this project solely uses libraries that are included with any conventional installation of Python 3.6, as well as the custom-written `Utilities`.
+There's no `requirements.txt` because this project solely uses the standard modules that are included with any conventional installation of Python 3.6, as well as the custom-written `Utilities`.